 People with uncontrolled high blood pressure or diabetes are at increased risk of stroke, as are smokers.
 But the pandemic has introduced a new wrinkle: a striking increase in strokes among COVID-19 patients as young as their 30s and 40s, who had no stroke risk factors and no other COVID-19 symptoms.
-This new risk makes it all the more important for people to act when they have symptoms (see list below).
-"Pay attention to the suddenness of the symptoms, which could include confusion and severe headache, and call 911 so you can be taken to the hospital right away," advises Ayman Ibrahim, DO, Director of the Stroke Program at CMMC.
+This new risk makes it all the more important for people to act when they have symptoms (see list, below).

+Doctors urge people to pay attention to the suddenness of the symptoms, which could include confusion and severe headache, and call 911 to be taken to the hospital right away.

-COVID-19 can affect the nervous system in other ways, too, says Dr. Ibrahim.
-"One of the most common is the loss of smell.
-Another is exacerbation of seizures in people who are prone to them.
-All of these things have to be further investigated."
+COVID-19 can affect the nervous system in other ways, too.
+One of the most common ways is the loss of smell; another is exacerbation of seizures in people who are prone to them.
+These and other aspects of COVID-19 need to be further investigated.

-What's not in question is this important advice from doctors: Don't be afraid to go to the hospital if you need to.
-"You really have to weigh the risks and benefits," says Dr. Ibrahim, "and realize that the risks are much higher if you stay at home."
+What's not in question is this emphatic advice from doctors: Don't be afraid to go to the hospital if you need to.
+Weigh the risks and benefits, experts, say, and realize that the risks are much higher if you stay at home.